aamilonas/bereal-clone/README.md

-Project 2 — BeReal Clone (Instaparse, Part 1)
+Project 2 — BeReal Clone
 =================================================

 Submitted by: